retifrav/scraps/_Linux/linux.md

 ### Ignore changed remote host identification

-When you have the same device, and you keep switching Linux installation on it, but DHCP gives it the same IP, so your `~/.ssh/known_hosts` goes crazy:
+When you have the same device, and you keep switching Linux installations on it, but DHCP gives it the same IP, so your `~/.ssh/known_hosts` is not happy about it.

 ``` bash
 ssh -o UserKnownHostsFile=/dev/null root@SOME-IP-ADDRESS
 ```

-And that way "updated" key will not get saved.
+And that way the "updated" key will not get saved.

 ### Disable SSH passwords